 Applying to the DOAJ is free and once you’ve met all of the indexing criteria you can easily submit an application!

 Since it was launched in 2003, the DOAJ has indexed over 15,000 OA journals in its community-curated database.
 The index is open to OA journals in all subject areas and all languages, and includes a wide variety of publications in STEM, the humanities, and the social sciences.
-So ALL OA journals that meet the DOAJ indexing criteria can and should apply to be indexed in the DOAJ.
+So ALL OA journals that meet the DOAJ indexing criteria can and should apply to be added to the index.

 At the highest level, to be admitted to the DOAJ, journals must be fully-OA publications.
 The DOAJ defines fully-OA journals as those that make all of their articles freely and immediately accessible online (no embargo period) under a Creative Commons or equivalent open copyright license that allows anyone to “read, download, copy, distribute, print, search, or link to the full texts of articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose.”
 Journals may not require readers to register to view their content.